30 January 2012

 Besides Philip IV and Pope Boniface VIII (and the Knights Hospitaller), the primary beneficiaries of the Templars’ demise were the Italian maritime republics of Venice, Genoa, Pisa, Amalfi, Florence, Ancona, and Ragusa (in Dalmatia but influenced by Venice).
 Independent, each had originated in the late 6th century as a ducatas (territory ruled by a dux) under the Roman Empire’s Exarchate of Italiae.
 By the 9th century, all had successfully broken away.

 All these republics took over the financial system abandoned by the Templars upon their demise.
 They even enhanced some of its conveniences and methods of gaining profits, most especially inventing new legal fictions for charging credit.
-Their coastal locations and easy access to exploit maritime trade helped make the republics the richest “countires” in Europe and launch the Italian Renaissance.
+Their coastal locations and easy access to exploit maritime trade helped make the republics the richest “countries” in Europe and launch the Italian Renaissance.

 More than any of the others, the Republic of Venice benefitted from the Crusades, with its holdings and sources of revenue greatly enhanced.
 With it in the unquestioned dominant role, Venice these coastal city-states in controlling nearly all the trade in the Mediterranean Sea and overland to the Far East.
 For that reason, nations desiring to cash in on trade from the East or bypass that trade to go directly to the source began searching the globe.